-The 13th season of mini rugby at Copley starts on Sunday 4th September with signing on and new player registration throughout September.
-Fitness and skill training sessions run each Sunday in September and the first competitive game is on first Sunday in October.
+The 15th season of mini rugby at Copley starts on Sunday 2nd September with signing on and new player registration throughout September.
+Fitness and skill training sessions run each Sunday in September and the first competitive game is on 30th September at home to Bradford Salem.
 Check with your coaches to see when your age group are playing at home or away.
 Lets hope we have another great season of fun and enjoyable rugby.

 This season the mini section are running Under 5/6's, under 7's, under 8's, under 9's, under 10's, under 11 and under 12's sides.
 We still need more players to a build all our squads.
 If you have a friend who is interested in playing bring them along for some taster sessions